rapw3k/DEMETER/models/README.md

 * Your json-ld content will have *@graph* where you can define multiple objects
 * All json-ld objects should have
-** *@id*  Used to uniquely identify node objects that are being described in the document with IRIs (urn:demeter:ag:88acd214-f633-4db7-9560-0ca69abc1a4a, or https://myorganization.org/objects/88acd214-f633)
+	- *@id*  Used to uniquely identify node objects that are being described in the document with IRIs (urn:demeter:ag:88acd214-f633-4db7-9560-0ca69abc1a4a, or https://myorganization.org/objects/88acd214-f633)
-** *@type* Used to set the type of a node or the datatype of a typed value (from the context)
+	- *@type* Used to set the type of a node or the datatype of a typed value (from the context)
-* Use attribute *identifier* to associate the identifier of the object in the application (instead of defining your own, e.g, tractorId, animalId, .)
+* Use attribute *identifier* to associate the identifier of the object in the application (instead of defining your own, e.g, tractorId, animalId, etc.)

 #### Farm related objects
 To represent farm area levels (small farm can have only level 1 and level 3)